 Now you’re ready to assemble the other components Lincoln Log style.
 First, move all of the components to the compost bin site before you start.
 The bin’s not easy to move once it’s fully assembled.

 Constructing the Top

 Building the lid is quick and easy.
 Here’s how:

-Measure in 3-1/2 in. from both ends and mark.
-This is where you’ll attach the 2 x 2-in. cleats (part C).
-Use 2-1/4-in. galvanized wood screws.
+- Measure in 3-1/2 in. from both ends and mark.
+This is where you’ll attach the 2 x 2 cleats (part C).
+Use 2-1/4 in. galvanized wood screws.
 Don’t put screws into the cleat board that’s directly over the center of the top’s middle board.
 Now rip the center board in half to form the two lid sections.
 Cut completely through the cleat board when you rip the center board.

 How to Build a Compost Pile

 The pile needs to be built in layers.
-The bottom layer should be 8 to 10 in. of an even mix of grass and leaves or other plant trimmings.
+The bottom layer should be eight to 10 in. of an even mix of grass and leaves or other plant trimmings.
 Water this layer so that it’s moist, but not soggy.
-You can add a 1-in. layer of soil over the nitrogen-rich plant matter to increase the number of decomposing microorganisms.
+You can add a 1-in layer of soil over the nitrogen-rich plant matter to increase the number of decomposing microorganisms.
 Repeat these layers until the pile fills the bin.
-Starting a compost pile with your left over table scraps not only helps richen your garden soil, it is also more sustainable for the environment.
+Starting a compost pile with your leftover table scraps not only helps richen your garden soil, but it is also more sustainable for the environment.